mattfordham/gulp-frontend-scaffold/README.md

-Front-end Scaffold for Use with [Grunt](http://gruntjs.com/)
+Front-end Scaffold for Use with [Gulp](http://gulpjs.com/)
 ================================================================

-Includes [CoffeeScript](http://coffeescript.org/), [Browserify](https://github.com/substack/node-browserify) for CommonJS-style module wrapping, [Backbone](http://backbonejs.org/) for structure, [SASS](http://sass-lang.com) for CSS pre-processing, sourcemaps for CSS and CoffeeScript, [Handlebars](http://handlebarsjs.com/) for templating, live-reload for automatic page-refreshes during development and Mocha + PhantomJS for unit testing.
+Includes [CoffeeScript](http://coffeescript.org/), [Browserify](https://github.com/substack/node-browserify) for CommonJS-style module wrapping, [Backbone](http://backbonejs.org/) for structure, [Stylus](http://learnboost.github.io/stylus/) for CSS pre-processing, sourcemaps for CSS and CoffeeScript, [Handlebars](http://handlebarsjs.com/) for templating, live-reload for automatic page-refreshes during development and Mocha + PhantomJS for unit testing.

 Project Setup
 -------------
 - Install Node
  - [Node.js Installer](http://nodejs.org/)
-- Install Grunt command line interface
+- Install Gulp globally
- - `sudo npm install -g grunt-cli`
+ - `sudo npm install -g gulp`
-- For sourcemap and Compass support, SASS and Compass gems need to be installed with the --pre flag
- - `gem install sass --pre && gem install compass --pre`
 - Clone and cd into the repo
- - `git clone https://github.com/WINTR/grunt-frontend-scaffold.git && cd grunt-frontend-scaffold`
+ - `git clone https://github.com/WINTR/gulp-frontend-scaffold.git && cd gulp-frontend-scaffold`
-- Then install Grunt task dependencies
+- Then install Gulp task dependencies
  - `npm install`

 Development Tasks
 -----------------

-- For development: `grunt dev` then navigate to `http://localhost:3001` (or IP address).
+- For development: `gulp dev` then navigate to `http://localhost:3000` (or IP address).
 - For deploy: `grunt build`

 This concatinates and minifies all CoffeeScripts and SASS and moves the project into 'dist' for production deploy.